An optimal control model of mosquito reduction management in a dengue endemic region: The mathematical model

 \section{The mathematical model}

-To capture the dynamics of mosquito population, let us first classify the population based on age-segregation: egg $\EE$, larva $\LL$ and adult $\AB$.
-We out-concern the dynamics of pupa by our assumption that there will be no deaths and imbalance in- and outflow occurring amongst pupae, since then the population of pupa remains constant.
-Based on indoor-outdoor classification, the eggs and larvae differ from indoor $\EE_1,\LL_1$ and outdoor $\EE_2,\LL_2$.
-No more segregation for the adults since every individual can fly to wherever it prevalents, indoor as well as outdoor.
-We introduce the control measures $\uu_1$ and $\uu_2$ denoting the impact rate of utilization of Temephos dissemination and fumigation respectively.
-Let $[0,T]$ be the range of observation time $t$ and $\xx=(\EE_1,\EE_2,\LL_1,\LL_2,\AB)^{\top}\in L^2([0,T],\R^5)$ be the state variable.
+To capture the dynamics of mosquito population, let us first classify the population into compartments based on age-segregation: egg $E$, larva $L$ and adult $A$.
+We are not concerned with the dynamics of pupae based on our assumption that there will be no deaths and no imbalance inflows and outflows contributed in the changes of the population of pupae, since then the population remains constant.
+Based on origin classification, the eggs and larvae differ from indoor $E_1,L_1$ and outdoor $E_2,L_2$.
+No more segregation for the adults since every individual can fly to wherever it prefers, indoor as well as outdoor.
+We introduce two control measures $u_1$ and $u_2$ representing the rates of use of temephos and fumigation, respectively.
+Let $[0,T]$ be the range of observation time $t$ and $x=(E_1,E_2,L_1,L_2,A)\in L^2([0,T];\R^5)$ be the state variable.
 Our model is preliminarily exhibited by the following equation

-We assume that adult mosquitoes will select indoor breeding sites with the probability $p$ and, therefore, select outdoor breeding sites with the probability $1-p$.
-Alongside with introduction of the tendency-based probability, we denote $\mu$ as the corresponding rate of the adults to lay eggs.
-It is assumed that natural deaths can occur in all classes, thus we denote $\eta_{\{1,\cdots,5\}}$ as the corresponding rates.
-In average periods, both indoor and outdoor eggs metamorphose into corresponding larvae with the transition rates $\alpha_{\{1,2\}}$.
-The same situations hold for respectively indoor and outdoor larvae, that they metamorphose into adults with the transition rates $\beta_{\{1,2\}}$.
-As an underlying discussion, we introduce the two logistic coefficients $\sigma_{\{1,2\}}$ to accommodate phenomena of competition amongst larvae.
-Assume that all in- or outdoor water containers are treated as homogeneous such that $\frac{\sigma_{1}}{\sigma_{2}}$ proportionates to some constant $M$.
-The fact that suitable choice for $M>1$ leads to the situation where outdoor breading sites have $M$-times larger carrying capacity than indoor.
-After all, the model \eqref{eq:state} is unfolded as
+We assume that adult mosquitoes select indoor breeding sites with the probability $p$ and, therefore, select outdoor breeding sites with the probability $1-p$.
+Alongside with the introduction of the tendency-based probability, we denote $\mu$ as the corresponding rate of the adults to lay eggs.
+It is assumed that natural deaths can occur in all compartments, thus we denote $\eta_{\{1,\cdots,5\}}$ as the corresponding rates.
+In an average period, both indoor and outdoor eggs metamorphose into larvae with the transition rates $\alpha_{\{1,2\}}$.
+The same situations hold for indoor and outdoor larvae respectively, that they metamorphose into adults with the transition rates $\beta_{\{1,2\}}$.
+As an underlying discussion, we introduce two logistic coefficients $\sigma_{\{1,2\}}$ accounting for the phenomena of competition among larvae.
+Assume that all indoor or outdoor water containers are treated as homogeneous such that $\frac{\sigma_{1}}{\sigma_{2}}$ proportionates to some constant $M$.
+A suitable choice for $M>1$ leads to the situation where outdoor breading sites have $M$-times larger carrying capacity than indoor breading sites.
+After all, the model \eqref{eq:stateaa} is unfolded as